MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Mitigate_Attacks.md

 2. From the menu, under **Endpoints**, select **Evaluation & tutorials**  and then select **Tutorials & simulations** from the left side.

 3. Select the **Tutorials** tab and complete the simulations titled *Automated investigation (backdoor)* and the tutorial titled *Automated investigation (fileless attack)*.
-Download the document required to run the simulation by selecting **Get simulation file** and follow the instructions under "Run the simulation" in the provided documentation by selecting **Read the walkthrough**.
+Read the documentation for the tutorial by selecting **Read the walkthrough** which includes instructions to perform the simulation.

 **Warning** The simulations and tutorials here are an excellent source of learning through practice.
 Simulations and tutorials are being added and edited regularly in the portal.
 However, some of these simulations & tutorials may interfere with performance of the labs designed for this training course.
-Only perform the simulations and tutorials recommended in the instructions provided for this lab.
-You may perform the other simulations and tutorials *after* this training course is complete.
+Only perform the simulations and tutorials recommended in the instructions provided for this lab when using the course provided Azure tenant.
+You may perform the other simulations and tutorials *after* this training course is complete with this tenant.

 ## You have completed the lab.